-A Six-Part Advanced Practice Series from the Nonprofit Quarterly
+A Definitive, Six-Part Series from the Nonprofit Quarterly

 NPQ is proud and excited to announce the September launch of a first-of-its kind, web-based educational series on nonprofit business models.
 This project has long been in the works at NPQ, and it is built on decades of collective experience and scholarship.